Bishop: Apostolic Fathers

 Around the end of the 1st century, the early church's organization became clearer in historical documents.
-In the works of the Apostolic Fathers, and Ignatius of Antioch in particular, the role of the episkopos, or bishop, became more important or, rather, already was very important and being clearly defined.
-While Ignatius of Antioch offers the earliest clear description of monarchial bishops (a single bishop over all house churches in a city) (Note:
+In the works of the Apostolic Fathers, and Ignatius of Antioch in particular, the role of the episkopos, or bishop, became more important, or became more clearly defined.
+Other contemporary Christian writers do not describe monarchial bishops, either continuing to equate them with the presbyters or speaking of episkopoi (bishops, plural) in a city.

-Blessed be God, who has granted unto you, who are yourselves so excellent, to obtain such an excellent bishop.